 St Clare’s, Oxford

 A collegiate-style day and boarding school for 14-19 year olds in central Oxford, with a huge international intake (40 nationalities!) a sole focus on International Baccalaureate and strong results.

 The school focuses on the International Baccaulaureate diploma (IB) and thumbing its nose at Brexiteers with its proudly internationalist approach to education – the original school, launched in 1953, grew out of a scheme to establish links between British and European students after the Second World War.

 The longest established IB World School in England – only 13 other schools in the world have taught IB longer – this co-ed school has 280 children (182 girls to 98 boys), with just 38 day pupils to 242 boarders.
 A whopper 87 per cent of its student intake is non-British, with a broad mix of nationalities (40 at last count – I mean, talk about United Nations!) but a careful approach to entry that ensures no one nationality stages a cultural ‘takeover’.

-There’s currently a ‘Pre IB’ qualification with iGSCEs in maths and English that’s being trialled, but from Sept 2021 the school is planning to introduce a Middle School Programme for 14-16 year olds, with a view to enticing more local Oxford pupils who might not have previously thought to consider this eclectic, intriguing and – according to its 2019 ISI report – excellent school.
+There’s currently a ‘Pre IB’ qualification with iGSCEs in maths and English, but from Sept 2022 the school is planning to introduce a Middle School Programme for 14-16 year olds, with a view to enticing more local Oxford pupils who might not have previously thought to consider this eclectic, intriguing and – according to its 2019 ISI report – excellent school.
 St Clare’s also offers University Pathways, Gap Year and English language courses as well as short Spring and Summer programmes for juniors, teenagers and adults.